Refinitiv/Real-Time-SDK/CSharp/README.md

 # Software Requirements
 - .NET 8 using Visual Studio 2022
 - .NET 10 using Visual Studio 2026 (18.0 or higher)
-- xUnit for unit testing
+- xUnit.v3 for unit testing

 NOTE: the default .NET version used for build may be altered in this file: CSharp/Directory.Build.props